openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 }
 ```

-Function: An implementation of the [OrderedMap](collection_package_interface.md#interface-orderedmapk-v) interface based on a balanced binary search tree.
+Functionality: An implementation of the [OrderedMap](collection_package_interface.md#interface-orderedmapk-v) interface based on a balanced binary search tree.

 The primary purpose of this class is to provide an ordered key-value storage structure that supports fast insertion, deletion, and lookup operations.